Frequently Asked Questions

 All motorway services must be open 24 hours a day, 365 days a year providing parking, fuel, hot drinks and basic food.
 For the smaller services this is usually achieved by directing everyone over a bridge or to the petrol station.
 Larger services may offer you a coffee shop or newsagents only.

 The individual stores at services are open varying hours, some for longer than others.
-We try to detail the typical hours on the right-hand side of the Brands page.
+If you search for the brand name you're looking for, the typical opening hours will be displayed on the right where available.

 Other services, if signposted from the road, will be open every day except Christmas Day, Boxing Day and New Year's Day.
 If the signposts say "not 24hrs" or "fuel only 24hrs" then they will be open from 8am to 8pm.
 All of these dates and times are the minimum requirements and some services may choose to exceed these.
 If there are no signs to the services then their opening hours are completely up to them.